Start with the reality

 Next step

 If you are buying a WordPress build, request a short accessibility review of the theme and key plugins before content build starts.
 It is cheaper to choose the right foundations than to retrofit fixes after launch.
+If you need an accessibility review or are considering alternatives to WordPress, accessibility services and website build services can help you make the right choice.

 Sources